ppy/osu-wiki/news/2025/2025-11-22-osu-world-cup-2025-round-of-16-recap.md

 None would disappoint, as the four teams combined to lose a total of just one map with each winning at least one of their 5 points by over 1,000,000 score.
 Any fears that these teams may be rusty against opponents who had each played 3 matches already were quickly alleviated as the top seeds showed off and showed out in their OWC 2025 debuts.

+Sunday brought forth the majority of the week's matches, getting started early and featuring action throughout the day to the tune of nearly 10 hours of gameplay.
+While the day started off inauspiciously with Taiwan sweeping the Netherlands, things would heat up over the course of the morning.
+New Zealand challenged the 7th-seeded United Kingdom, with the UK eventually coming out on top 5–3.
+Meanwhile, Japan and Thailand [engaged in a fierce battle leading to the week's only tiebreaker](#thailand-vs.--japan).

+Several other losers' bracket matchups took place with victors eventually including Indonesia, Austria, Sweden, Finland, and Spain.
+Sunday's afternoon window featured three top 8 seeds getting their tournament underway, as the United States took down France, Germany defeated Brazil, and the Russian Federation became the lone top 8 seed to lose their round of 16 match, with the #9 seed China taking them out in a closely fought 5–3 match.

 ### ::{ flag=IT }:: Italy vs. ::{ flag=TR }:: Türkiye

 <div align="center" class="osu-md__paragraph">